 Reading Time: 3 minutes

-During 2014, many of our blog topics will be devoted to helping you reorganize and declutter.
-The first reorganization project to tackle this year is the basement, which is usually the last place that gets cleaned and organized.
 The basement is one of the largest storage spaces in the home, but it also is usually a “catch all” for all of your stuff.
 If you get the basement reorganized first and make room for storage, then it can be a great place to store items from other reorganization projects in your home.
 Below are a few basement organization ideas that will make the project easier to handle.

-Basement Storage Ideas and Tips
+Basement Storage Tips